dylanhughes/RunnerBasic/README.md

 Once that is done, change the http in that config.php file to become https and it should redirect you.
 You can also add the public IP here to the 'array' section and I've also added some sample email config that works in CenturyLink Cloud.

+If you don't want new users to have the Documents and Photos folders in their accounts by default change, the config.php line below so that `'skeletondirectory'` points at `=> '/data_oc/www/nextcloud/core/skelempty',`

 ### EXAMPLE config.php
 ```
 <?php